 All our contract tenders are offered through 'Sell2Wales.
-There are currently 8 SDF projects in progress with a further 6 projects to commence during 2016/17.
+There are currently 8 SDF projects in progress with a further 6 applications to be considered.

 Through our 'Greening our buildings' project we have installed renewable energy sources at many buildings including biomass boilers, photovoltaic and solar panels and ground source and air source heat pumps.
 Where possible LED lighting has replaced fluorescent and spotlights.
 Low emission vehicles are used.